 Between the myriad of daily tasks that finance professionals are responsible for, closing month-end books and managing year-end close processes can be a grueling affair.
-This is particularly true when your company requires multiple levels of sign-off for each account and often requires decision-makers to review/approve countless reports/memos outlining the balances in various accounts.
+This is particularly true when your company requires multiple levels of sign-off for each account and often requires decision-makers to review/approve countless automated financial reports/memos outlining the balances in various accounts.
 Automating some of these processes is a must for many businesses.

 Enter financial automation- the process of creating automatic business functions so that routine activities don’t have to be handled by an individual.
 A rising trend in the business world, it’s a combination of software and process design that helps streamline your company’s finance processes.

 This blog post will explain what financial automation is, why you should be automating your month-end processes, and most importantly how you can start automating today.

 Technically, financial automation involves integrating machine learning and artificial intelligence in the latest technological advances to automate financial operations.
 Some features of financial automation software include:

 RPA bots are specialized agents that automate secretarial tasks using screen-scraping technology.
 This tool is used in the finance department to perform repetitive tasks, allowing the human team members to focus on other more productive activities.

 Finance industries such as banks provide enhanced customer service through RPA.
 This enables them to digitally transform themselves and gain a competitive edge over others in the banking sector.